sourav8908/wrangler/README.md

 ## New Features

+**ByteSize and TimeDuration Parsers + AggregateStats Directive**
+  Added support for parsing unit values like `10MB`, `2.5GB`, `500ms`, and `2s` using new `BYTE_SIZE` and `TIME_DURATION` tokens.
+  Also includes a new directive `aggregate-stats` to perform aggregation of size and duration across rows.
+  See usage example and directive info in the Available Directives section.

 More [here](wrangler-docs/upcoming-features.md) on upcoming features.

   * **User Defined Directives, also known as UDD**, allow you to create custom functions to transform records within CDAP DataPrep or a.k.a Wrangler.
 CDAP comes with a comprehensive library of functions.
 There are however some omissions, and some specific cases for which UDDs are the solution.
 Additional information on how you can build your custom directives [here](wrangler-docs/custom-directive.md).